bokulich-lab/q2-fondue/tutorial/tutorial.md

 This creates a metadata directory with all information on provenance tracking, and in the folder *data* we find the *sra-metadata.tsv* containing all metadata of the initially requested accession IDs.

-### Extract the retrieved sequences as FASTA/FASTQ files
+### Extract the retrieved sequences as FASTQ files
 ```shell
 qiime tools extract \
       --input-path fondue-output/single_reads.qza \